 Ambition 1: To ensure that collectively we all work hard to prevent harm and abuse across Barnsley.
-Achievements Impact Completed or ongoing Our annual Safeguarding Awareness Week (SAW) took place in November 2022, including a 'take over' of Barnsley Market to share messages with the public.
-Adults accepted referrals to services and took advice on how to self-refer.
-The markets have agreed to host stalls for this year's Safeguarding Awareness Week.
-We have updated our public-facing leaflet in partnership with the SAFE (Safeguarding Adults Forum by Experience) customer group.
-Bi-monthly public-facing minutes summarising the board's work and its sub-groups are available on our webpages and shared directly with customer groups.
-The temporary Safeguarding Engagement post reports that the leaflet is popular with customer groups.
-Impact data is not yet available.
-Ongoing - we will continue to evaluate impact and change as required.
-December 2023.
-The 2023/34 annual report will include this data.
-Communications colleagues have produced animations of safeguarding cases, which are available on the website and social media.
-Positive feedback from both the public and workers.
-Requests from other Safeguarding Adults Boards to use them.
-Support to produce further resources from all communications teams is required.
-Building on best practice in other parts of the region, funding to appoint a Safeguarding Customer Engagement post was secured.
-The position is based within Healthwatch and actively links with existing customer and voluntary groups to increase knowledge of staying safe and well.
-A local mosque has taken up the offer of a health check session from health colleagues at Friday prayers.
-An insecurely housed young man was offered support from Children's Social Care and returned to his family in Portsmouth.
+Achievements Impact Completed or ongoing Our annual Safeguarding Awareness Adults accepted referrals to The markets have Week (SAW) took place in November services and took advice on agreed to host stalls for 2022, including a 'take over' of Barnsley how to self-refer. this year's Safeguarding Market to share messages with the Awareness Week. public.
+We have updated our public-facing The temporary Safeguarding Ongoing - we will leaflet in partnership with the SAFE Engagement post reports that continue to evaluate (Safeguarding Adults Forum by the leaflet is popular with impact and change as Experience) customer group. customer groups. required.
+Bi-monthly public-facing minutes Impact data is not yet December 2023.
+The summarising the board's work and its available.
+2023/34 annual report sub-groups are available on our will include this data. webpages and shared directly with customer groups.
+Communications colleagues have Positive feedback from both Support to produce produced animations of safeguarding the public and workers. further resources from cases, which are available on the Requests from other all communications website and social media.
+Safeguarding Adults Boards to teams is required. use them.
+Building on best practice in other parts A local mosque has taken up Funding is in place until of the region, funding to appoint a the offer of a health check 2024.
+Funding to Safeguarding Customer Engagement session from health colleagues extend the post will be post was secured.
+The position is based at Friday prayers. explored to build on its within Healthwatch and actively links An insecurely housed young positive impact. with existing customer and voluntary man was offered support from groups to increase knowledge of Children's Social Care and staying safe and well. returned to his family in Portsmouth.
 A local foodbank has accepted safeguarding training.
-A jointly produced resource pack supports customer groups to make appropriate referrals to a wide range of organisations.
-Funding is in place until 2024.
-Funding to extend the post will be explored to build on its positive impact.
+A jointly produced resource pack supports customer groups to make appropriate referrals to a wide range of organisations. บาธุลการสถบกร.